In the College of Arts and Sciences .

 Note: effective Fall 2019, the former requirements to take a certain number of elective courses and a minimum total number of courses are no longer in place.
 This applies to all current students.

 Credits and Courses: Students must earn a minimum of 120 academic credits (which may include AP/test credits).
 Of the 120, a minimum of 100 must be from courses taken in the College of Arts and Sciences at Cornell.

 Courses that do not count toward the 120 credits required for the degree.
 The College of Arts and Sciences does not grant credit toward the degree for every course offered by the university.
 Courses in military training, service as a teaching assistant, physical education, remedial or developmental training, precalculus mathematics, supplemental science and mathematics, offered by the Learning Strategies Center and English as a second language are among those for which degree credit.
 Students can view the list of courses that do not count for academic credit here.

 Other cases in which a course may not receive credit include the following:

 - A course identified as a prerequisite for a subsequent course may not be taken for credit once a student completes that subsequent course.

 - A repeated course.
 (For more information, see “Repeating courses,” below.)

 - A “forbidden overlap,” that is, a course with material that significantly overlaps with material in a course a student has already taken.
-Students should consult the list of forbidden overlaps for more information.
+Students should consult the list of Forbidden Overlap List for more information.

 Courses that count toward the 100 required Arts and Sciences credits may include liberal arts courses approved for study abroad during a semester or academic year of full-time study (not summer abroad study), courses taken in certain off-campus Cornell residential programs, and a maximum of three courses that majors may accept from other colleges at Cornell as fulfilling major requirements.
 A&S courses taken in Cornell’s summer session may count towards the 100 A&S credits.